 On the back is an identification code, unique for every bag.
 You register your bag via the Delsey site, and then you and your bag can connect again if it gets lost.
 It doesn’t matter if your luggage tag has been ripped off.

 The interior of the bag gives quite a luxurious feeling.
-Fully lined of course, with two separate compartments, one with a zippered divider and the other with tie-down straps.
+It is fully lined, of course, with two separate compartments, one with a zippered divider and the other with tie-down straps.

 Actually, we have nothing bad to say about this Delsey Chatelet carry-on.
-It is not ultra-light, so if that is your top priority this is perhaps not your best choice.
-But we have no doubts that this is a top quality piece of the best hardside luggage.
+It is not ultra-light, so if that is your top priority, this is perhaps not your best choice.
+But we have no doubts that this is a top-quality piece of the best hardside luggage.

-Enkloze X1 Carbon Fiber Carry-On 21" - 4 Wheel Spinner
+Enkloze X1 Carbon Fiber Carry-On 21″ – 4 Wheel Spinner

-- Overall size: 21.3" x 14.6" x 9.5"
+- Overall size: 21.3″ x 14.6″ x 9.5″

 - Weight: 8.2 lbs.